Testing & Troubleshooting

 planner.RegisterPlannerAgent(ctx, rt, plannerConfig)

-// ✓ Then start runs
+// ✓ Then create a session and start runs

 client := chat.NewClient(rt)

-out, err := client.Run(ctx, messages, opts...)
+out, err := client.Run(ctx, "session-123", messages, opts...)

 “missing session ID” Error